 In This Regard Then

-When I received the news that this trio was to be re-united (after 35 years!) for a concert at Columbia University's Miller Theatre in New York City on Friday the 25th of May, it came via multiple drooling and panting sources.
-WKCR-FM, the student-run (and also legendary) New York jazz station let me know that they were preparing a one-hundred-and-seventy-seven-hour week-long broadcast (yes: 177 hours), that would wend its way through Sam's complete discography, and they requested from me a substantial list of archival recordings, mostly un-released audience and broadcast recordings that are in my collection (got from the amazing "tape trader" sub-culture, but that's another nearly impossible to explain part of this story).
+When I received the news that this trio was to be reunited (after 35 years!) for a concert at Columbia University's Miller Theatre in New York City on Friday the 25th of May, 2007, it came via multiple drooling and panting sources.
+WKCR-FM, the student-run (and also legendary) New York jazz station let me know that they were preparing a one-hundred-and-seventy-seven-hour week-long broadcast (yes: 177 hours), that would wend its way through Sam's complete discography, and they requested from me a substantial list of archival material, mostly un-released audience and broadcast recordings that are in my collection (got from the amazing "tape trader" sub-culture, but that's another nearly impossible to explain part of this story).
 This then turned into a massive trade of another sort: WKCR will soon set loose a band of interns that will clamber through the vast station holdings, in search of any and all bits of info they may find there that concern my main research subjects (Marilyn Crispell, William Parker, Sam Rivers, Glenn Spearman, and David S. Ware), and they then invited me to come running to New York for the concert.
 How is all of this possible?

 Anyway, there follows a flurry of fantastic inviting e-mails and phone calls, and my beloved wife Sandra tells me that I can't NOT go.
 I mention it to dear friend John Chacona, he of the Signal-to-Noise reviews and big ears, and he says it sounds like an idea.
 A few days later I mention the concert to a musician friend named Steve, and he, gob-smacked at the prospect, immediately tells me he will provide transportation.
 I realize then that this is a mercenary affair, as I drop the Chacona hit (noncommittal, likely going on his own, no time for love...), and tell Steve "We're on!"
 We will leave very early morning Friday and return early Saturday.
 All seems to be falling into place.